antonosmond/gitops-tag-flow/README.md

 - doesn't require updates to ArgoCD application manifests
 - deploy to staging could be fully automated if desired i.e. auto merge the PR
 - no need for PR for promotion to prod
-- really fast & easy rollback
+- fast & easy rollback
-- simple repo/chart structure - can support many environments without duplication of the charts
+- simple repo/chart structure - can support many services & environments on a single branch without any duplication of the charts

 ### Cons

 - although git is still the source of truth, HEAD on main/master is not
-- harder to get a view of the deployed versions from git - you'd need to look at tags or get this info from elsewhere e.g. the k8s cluster
+- harder to get a view of the deployed versions from git - you'd need to look at tags or get this info from elsewhere e.g. the k8s cluster or ArgoCD
-- many services in a single repo would mean many tags
+- many services / environments in a single repo would mean many tags

 ### TODO